 If you don’t have access to running water to wash your vehicle by hand in the middle of the winter, this is the time to splurge and take your vehicle to the car wash.
 If your truck or tires are too big for an automated car wash, look for a self-serve wash and make sure you rinse the undercarriage!
 Once spring starts and the weather starts to warm up, take out that soap and water and give your vehicle a good cleaning and then another coat of wax.
 This will help remove any remaining salt and help protect it for the hot summer.

 Don’t forget to clean the undercarriage again; just because you can’t see it doesn’t mean it doesn’t need to be cleaned.
 Pickup trucks especially are notorious for rust in the rocker panels and bedsides/wheel wells.
 Regular cleaning and maintenance to remove salt and mud can help prevent your truck from suffering from these common cosmetic and structural issues.
 If you live in a cold region and routinely subject your truck to road salt you may also want to invest in a rust proofing or rust inhibitor on the undercarriage to prevent rust.

 Protect the Interior –

-Of course some of these tips will not apply to everyone; you may not live in a region that the temperatures dip down below freezing and your vehicle gets subjected to salt covered roads.
+Of course, some of these tips will not apply to everyone; you may not live in a region that the temperatures dip down below freezing and your vehicle gets subjected to salt-covered roads.
 Most newer trucks (especially diesels) are expensive vehicles to purchase whether it is new or used.
 Whether you are only planning on keeping the truck for 2-3 years or if you never plan on selling it, it is a good idea to protect your investment.
-A little extra time and elbow grease can help insure your truck remains looking and performing just like new.
+A little extra time and elbow grease can help ensure your truck remains looking and performing just like new.